On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Chemical Reaction for Molecular PNC and Receiver Noise Reduction

 \subsection{The Previously Known SNC Scheme}

-For the transmission model, we restrict to protocols in which the transcievers and the relay alternate in becoming active.
+For the transmission model, we restrict to protocols in which the transceivers and the relay alternate in becoming active.
 In other words, in each run of the protocol, the transceivers $\msT_1$ and $\msT_2$ first become active and transmit molecules.
 Then, $\msT_1$ and $\msT_2$ become silent and the relay $\msR$ starts transmitting.
 During the $k$-th run of this protocol, $\msT_i$ aims to communicate the bit $B_{i,k}$ to the other transceiver for $i=1,2$.
 This protocol is run repeatedly so that $\msT_1$ reconstructs $(\hat B_{2,1}^{\msT_1}, \hat B_{2,2}^{\msT_1}, \cdots)$ while $\msT_2$ reconstructs $(\hat B_{1,1}^{\msT_2}, \hat B_{1,2}^{\msT_2}, \cdots)$.
+Since $\msT_1$ and $\msT_2$ use different molecule types, the transmission protocol needs two time slots in total.
+We consider a super time slot which contains two time slots of equal duration of $t_s$.
+Throughout the paper, $k$ shows the index of the super time slot.
+The communication protocol in this scheme has two phases described as follows (see Fig. \ref{NCmodel}):

-The ransmission protocol in the SNC scheme has two communication phases described as follows: \begin{itemize} \item \textbf{Phase 1:} In the first phase, the transceivers, $\msT_1$ and $\msT_2$, send their information bits to the relay using OOK modulation.
-Due to using different molecule types by the transceivers, this phase consumes only one time slot.
-Employing the OOK modulation, the transceivers $\msT_1$ and $\msT_2$ release $\zeta^{\msT_1}$ and $\zeta^{\msT_2}$ molecules of types $\msM_1$ and $\msM_2$, respectively, to send the information bit $1$ and release nothing to send the information bit $0$.
+\begin{itemize} \item \textbf{Phase 1:} In the first phase, the transceivers, $\msT_1$ and $\msT_2$, send their information bits, $B_{1,k}$ and $B_{2,k}$, at the beginning of the $k$-th super time slot to the relay using OOK modulation.
+Transceivers use different molecule types and this phase takes only one time slot.
+Employing the OOK modulation, the transceiver $\msT_i$ release $X_{i,k}=B_{i,k} \zeta_i$ molecules of types $\msM_i$, where $\zeta_i$ shows the number of the released molecules.